Buffalo Chicken Stuffed Spaghetti Squash

 This post may contain affiliate links.

-If you love the flavor of buffalo chicken but want a healthier way to enjoy it, this Buffalo Chicken Spaghetti Squash is for you.
-It’s a bold, creamy and satisfying dinner the whole family will love.
-Once you try this version, it’ll be your new favorite way to do buffalo chicken night!
+If you love the flavor of buffalo chicken but want a healthier way to enjoy it, this stuffed spaghetti squash is for you.
+It’s a family-friendly dinner made with wholesome ingredients, and it’s filling and delicious!

-Two spaghetti squash boats filled with buffalo chicken, topped with ranch, hot sauce, and celery.
+Stuffed spaghetti squash halves filled with bite-sized pieces of buffalo chicken, topped with chopped celery, ranch dressing, and hot sauce.

 Say Goodbye to Dry Chicken